top of page

 Ears: tinnitus, earache, diminished hearing

-Cardiovascular: May lower blood pressure and may improve irregular heartbeats (per WebMD, Drugs.com)
+Cardiovascular: May lower blood pressure (especially systolic) and may improve irregular heartbeats (per WebMD, Drugs.com).
+Proposed to help congestive heart failure (need more studies)

-Gastrointestinal: It helps heal stomach ulcers, indigestion, gastritis, diarrhea, constipation, colitis, hemorrhoids, gas, internal bleeding, liver disorders, and mouth and gum problems.
+Gastrointestinal: It helps heal stomach ulcers, indigestion, gastritis, diarrhea, constipation, IBS, colitis, hemorrhoids, gas, internal bleeding, liver disorders/fatty liver, as well as mouth and gum problems.
+Claims to have properties similar to antibiotics used to treat H. pylori (the bacteria that are the cause of many stomach ulcers).

 Genitourinary: Urinary tract infections, Dysmenorrhea, vaginal pain, irregular periods